Camp Fire (2018): November 9–25

 In the first week, the fire burned tens of thousands of acres per day.
 Containment on the western half was achieved when the fire reached primary highway and roadway arteries that formed barriers.
-In the second week the fire expanded by several thousand acres per day along a large uncontained fire line.
+In the second week the fire expanded by several thousand acres per day along a large, uncontained, and active fire line.
 Each day, containment increased by five percent along the uncontained eastern half of the fire that expanded into open timber and high country.